Shephard225/mobox-remake/README.md

 - I decided to continue the project, fix bugs, and add new features so the community can keep using and improving this emulator.

 **Main goals:**
-- Fix bugs from the original version
+- Add new DXVK
-- Optimize performance
+- Add new Turnip
-- Add new features (configurations, UI improvements, dynarec settings, etc.)
+- Add new Box64
-- Improve documentation and user support
+- MANGOHUd install guide

 ---